 POLICY R UE1 Planning permission will be granted to allow commercial activities and other mixed uses along the main road where they can satisfy the relevant planning requirements and will not cause damage to the amenities of the area.

-POLICY R UE2 New Commercial and or office uses will only be permitted within the zones designated for such uses with this storeys in height above ground level in the areas zoned for such use.
+POLICY R UE2 New Commercial and or office uses will only be permitted within the zones designated for such uses with this Order.
+POLICY R UE3 Buildings for commercial purposes shall not exceed two storeys in height above ground level in the areas zoned for such use.
+POLICY R UE4 The local planning authority will support the development of complimentary industries which will facilitated the development of agriculture within the area